Consensys/linea-attestation-registry/README.md

 Foundryup is the Foundry toolchain installer.
 Open your terminal and run the following command:

-curl -L https://foundry.paradigm.xyz | bash This will install Foundryup, then simply follow the instructions on-screen, which will make the foundryup command available in your CLI.
+`curl -L https://foundry.paradigm.xyz | bash` This will install Foundryup, then simply follow the instructions on-screen, which will make the foundryup command available in your CLI.

-Running foundryup by itself will install the latest (nightly) precompiled binaries: forge, cast, anvil, and chisel.
+Running foundryup by itself will install the latest (nightly) precompiled binaries: forge, cast, anvil and chisel.
 See foundryup --help for more options, like installing from a specific version or commit.

 ℹ️ Note